iterative/dvc.org/content/docs/api-reference/make_checkpoint.md

 ## Description

-To track successive steps in a longer experiment, you can write your code so it registers checkpoints with DVC at runtime.
-Specifically, use this function when running experiments with `dvc exp run`.
+To track successive steps in a longer [experiment](/doc/user-guide/experiment-management), you can write your code so it registers checkpoints with DVC during runtime.
+This function should be called by the code in stages executes by `dvc exp run` (see `cmd` field of `dvc.yaml`).

-> Note that for non-Python code, there's also the alternative to write a
+> Note that for non-Python code, the alternative is to write a
 > `.dvc/tmp/DVC_CHECKPOINT` signal file.

-## Parameters

-N/A

 ## Exceptions

-- `dvc.exceptions.FileMissingError` - file in `path` is missing from `repo`.
+None

-## Example:
+## Example: Mark a checkpoint every 100 iterations

 Let's consider the following `dvc.yaml` file: